isaacbernal9/readingnotes/markdown.md

-This is my notes for my markdown reading
+This is my notes for my markdown reading:
 Text Editors are great for code completing, syntax highlighting, and extensions.
+Markdown is a text editor you can use on GitHub.
+With it you can use italics, make bold words, and quote somebody.